okarras/EmpiRE-Analysis/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/okarras/EmpiRE-Analysis?quickstart=1)

-> [!WARNING]
+> [!IMPORTANT]
-> Currently, we face issues with the executable version of the interactive analysis on binder.
-We are working on a solution.
+> Change DATE varialbe in section 2 of notebook to replicate results from related publication.

 <p align="right">(<a href="#top">back to top</a>)</p>